BeatrizFerLim/KNN_Python_Implementation/README.md

 # KNN_Python_Implementation

 ## Description
-This project is aimed to understand how the K-Nearest Neighboors (KNN) algorithm works on classification models.
+This project is aimed to understand how the K-Nearest Neighbors (KNN) algorithm works on classification models.
 To achieve this, the algorithm was implemented following the rules the built-in metric does, once we have a trained model.

 ## Used Technologies
 * **Python** - The source code is written in Python